What is CASA?

 The first step to becoming a CASA is to contact the CASA Coordinator at (360) 676-6780 Ext.
 50136 and request an application.
-Once you returned your completed application you will be contacted to schedule an interview.
+Once you return your completed application you will be contacted to begin the interview process.
 Those candidates selected will attend a 30 hour CASA Volunteer training in Bellingham as well as a program orientation.
 After successful completion of these steps you will be ready to take your first case!
 The only prerequisite for applying is that you be 21 years of age and dedicated to advocating for abused and neglected children.

 What is the time commitment?

 After completing the core CASA Volunteer Training, CASAs will spend a varying amount of time each month in their new role.
 Depending on the needs and interests of each CASA and their cases, they may spend 5-10 hours each month working with children, families, and attending hearings.